lewagon/data-setup/LINUX.md

 - In case you used **Revolut**, you can send a screenshot of your virtual credit card (do not forget to remove the validity date from the screenshot)
 - Explain that you are attending the Le Wagon bootcamp, do not own a credit card, and have just created a Revolut account in order to setup GCP for the bootcamp using a virtual credit card

-👉 You may receive a validation or requests for more information within 30 minutes
+You may receive a validation or requests for more information within 30 minutes.

 Once the verification goes through, you should receive an email stating that `Your Google Cloud Platform billing account XXXXXX-XXXXXX-XXXXXX has been fully reinstated and is ready to use.`.